Installer

 Adding electricity meters

-Save the Photovoltaic installation information
+Save the photovoltaic installation information

-Save the battery info
+Save battery information

 Adding charging stations

-Add the OCPP Remote Electric vehicle charging station
+Add the OCPP Remote electric vehicle charging station

 Add the 4-relay I/O module

-Adding RFID readers
+Add RFID readers

 Adding heat and water meters